 Itinerary 20 Days

 Welcome to the land of the Inca—a complex civilization that has fascinated explorers for more than a century.
 In the heart of the ancient Inca Empire, discover the archaeological mysteries and colorful indigenous culture of the Peruvian highlands.
 Against a backdrop of the soaring Andes, explore the intricacies of sophisticated temples and fortresses, including magnificent Machu Picchu.
-Explore the ancient past and vibrant contemporary culture of Peru through an On Assignment project of your choice—Photography, Archaeology & Ancient Culture, or Community Service.
+Explore the ancient past and vibrant contemporary culture of Peru through an On Assignment project of your choice—Photography or Archaeology & Ancient Culture.

 Machu Picchu3 days.
 Travel by train to Machu Picchu, a citadel built atop cliffs that drop thousands of feet into the cloud forests below.
 Recently voted one of the new Seven Wonders of the World, Machu Picchu was rediscovered by Hiram Bingham in 1911 and excavated by a team from National Geographic.
 Follow National Geographic expert Peter Frost into the maze of temples and dwellings to uncover the secrets of its past inhabitants.
 Take an early-morning hike up the surrounding slopes to see the sun rise over the towering peaks and spectacular ruins.